How To Write Job Ads That Work [Examples and 3 Templates]

 6. Why should you apply?
 This section is a quick bullet-pointed recap of the top 5 to 6 reasons someone should apply to your job.

 That’s it!
 Want to know how to figure out exactly what information you should include to make your ad attractive to applicants?
-Download our free advanced guide to writing job ads.
+Download our completely free, advanced guide to writing job ads.

 Examples Of Effective Job Ads

-Below we've got a couple job ad examples we've created using our templates.
+Below we've got a couple job ad content examples we've created using our templates.

 Help wanted ad example for a trucking company: